 - The most advanced imaging technology for diagnosis (3D-echocardiography, intracardiac echo, cardiac MRI, and cardiac CT)

 - Therapeutic interventional cardiac catheterization and electrophysiology therapeutics

-- Partnership with surgical specialties with expertise in congenital heart disease and perioperative management
+- Partnership with surgical specialists with expertise in congenital heart disease and perioperative management

-- Transition clinic for young adults with congenital heart disease (in joint collaboration with Cornell Pediatrics Cardiology)
+- Transition clinic for young adults with congenital heart disease (in partnership with Cornell Pediatrics Cardiology)